OutSystems/docs-howtos/src/logic/users-login-extra/faq.md

 ## Extend the Users' data model

-The existing Users data model can be extend but not modified, since it is a core component of the OutSystems platform.
+The existing Users data model can be extend but not modified, since it's a core component of OutSystems.
 However, extending it allows for customizations while still relying on the core authentication mechanisms.

 Extending the Users' data model requires creating a new Entity with a [1-to-1 relationship](https://success.outsystems.com/Documentation/11/Developing_an_Application/Use_Data/Data_Modeling/Entity_Relationships/Create_a_One-to-One_Relationship) to the User entity.

-# extending the users data model requires you to a new entity...

 You can apply the following steps in Reactive Web, Mobile, and Traditional Web applications.